mbaak/synthsonic/README.rst

 Synthsonic
 ==========

-Synthsonic: fast, probabilistic data modelling and synthesis
+Synthsonic: fast, probabilistic data modelling and synthesis of tabular data.

+See our AIstats 2022 contribution for details!

 Installation
 ------------